amolenk/dapr-hands-on/Assignment03/step-by-step.md

     state.Value.ExitTimestamp = msg.Timestamp;
     await state.SaveAsync();
    ```
+9. Now that you are using the dapr state-management for storing vehicle state, remove everything with regards to the `VehicleStateRepository` from the code (do that in both the controller as the Startup class).

 Now you're ready to test the application.

+## Step 2: Test the application

 1. Make sure no services from previous tests are running (close the command-shell windows).
-2. Open a new command-shell window and go to the `Assignment02/src/GovernmentService` folder in this repo.
+2. Open a new command-shell window and go to the `Assignment03/src/GovernmentService` folder in this repo.
 3. Start the Government service:
    ```
    dapr run --app-id governmentservice --app-port 6000 --dapr-grpc-port 50001 dotnet run
    ```
-2. Open a new command-shell window and go to the `Assignment02/src/TrafficControlService` folder in this repo.
+2. Open a new command-shell window and go to the `Assignment03/src/TrafficControlService` folder in this repo.
-3. Because the TrafficContol service is using the dapr state-management building block, you need to run this service with a dapr sidecar.
+3. Start the TrafficControl service with a dapr sidecar.
 The WebAPI is running on port 5000:
    ```
    dapr run --app-id trafficcontrolservice --app-port 5000 dotnet run
    ```
-4. Open a new command-shell window and go to the `Assignment02/src/Simulation` folder in this repo.
+4. Open a new command-shell window and go to the `Assignment03/src/Simulation` folder in this repo.
 5. Start the Simulation:
    ```
    dotnet run
    ```

 You should see the same logs as before.

+## Step 2: Verify the state-store

  Obviously, the behavior of the application is exactly the same as before.
-But are the VehicleState entries actually stored in the default Reddis state-store?
-To check this, you will use the reddis CLI inside the `dapr_redis` container that is used as state-store in the default dapr installation:
+But are the VehicleState entries actually stored in the default Redis state-store?
+To check this, you will use the redis CLI inside the `dapr_redis` container that is used as state-store in the default dapr installation.

 1. Open a new command-shell window.
 2. Execute the following command to start the redis-cli inside the running `dapr_redis` container: